vtex/vtex.js/docs/checkout/README.en.md

 ```
 ## **simulateShipping(shippingData, orderFormId, country, salesChannel)**

-Receiving an object containing shipping information (shippingData), the orderFormId and country, it simulates the shipping of these items to this address.
+Receiving an object containing shipping information (`shippingData`), the `orderFormId` and `country`, it simulates the shipping of these items to this address.

 The difference from `calculateShipping` is that this call receives different parameters in order to obtain the same result.

-This function is an overloading.
+This is an overloaded function.

 The result of this simulation is the same of the last one: returns different carriers that can be used for each item, accompanied by name, delivery date and price.

 ### **Returns**

 Promise for the result.
-The result has the property logisticsInfo.
+The result has the property `logisticsInfo`.

 ### **Arguments**